Find Grad Schools

 What Does it Take to Be a Licensing Examiner or Inspector?

-Position Description Examine, evaluate, and investigate eligibility for, conformity with, or liability under licenses or permits.
+Occupation Description Examine, evaluate, and investigate eligibility for, conformity with, or liability under licenses or permits.

-Daily Life Of a Licensing Examiner or Inspector
+Licensing Examiner or Inspector Responsibilities

 • Confer with or interview officials, technical or professional specialists, or applicants to obtain information or to clarify facts relevant to licensing decisions.